Absolventa/absolventa.github.io/about/index.md

 ## Technology

-ABSOLVENTA is run by a pretty standard Ruby on Rails stack using a PostgreSQL database backend and this is the place where the development team talks about it.
+ABSOLVENTA runs on a pretty standard Ruby on Rails stack using a PostgreSQL database backend.
+This is the place where the development team talks about it.

 Please find a selection of recent articles below: